Kimi-cyber/MRA/README.md

 Empirical evidence from this study highlights the superior performance of the proposed models, offering significant advancements in the field of real-time production forecasting.

 ---------------
-Continue reading about the Non-Autoregressive Generation Real-Time updating method: [MED](https://github.com/ziming-zx/MED)
+Continue reading about the Non-Autoregressive Generation real-time updating method: [MED](https://github.com/ziming-zx/MED)